postsharp/postsharp-emails/metalama-email-course/10-required-contract.md

 }
 ```

-Metalama can simplify this task.
+Metalama can streamline this task.
 Using the same string property as an example, you would only need the following:

 ```c#
 using Metalama.Patterns.Contracts;